 African Photojournalism Database

-Brian’s passion lies in capturing the visual realities of everyday life from the people around him, and telling their stories through online publications.
 His visual stories attempt to go beyond the chaotic appearance and to demonstrate the daily lives in Kibera from socio-economic, cultural, political and environmental perspectives.
-By doing so, Brian also tries to draw the attention of the public to understand the diversity, dynamics, and inequality of urban life as an observer who gives unique point of view through photography.
+By doing so, Brian also tries to draw the attention of the public to understand the diversity, dynamics, and inequality of urban life as an observer with a unique point of view through photography.

 2016 - UNESCO MGIEP Youth Lens, 2015 - Be The Change